andportnoy/smartercapes.com/README.md

+# Welcome!

+Visit https://escapesd.herokuapp.com to use the app.
+We use CAPE data for the past 2 years, a clean subset of it can be found in the data.csv file.

 ## To-do's and ideas
 - [ ] Course comparison (compare two courses side by side)
 - [ ] GPA booster suggestions